Tech Content

 While the code audit process may be part of an architecture assessment, the latter goes beyond the codebase to encompass the entire system's architecture, making it a more comprehensive evaluation.

-The Pros of an Architecture Assessment
+The Advantages of an Architecture Assessment

 An Architecture Assessment brings significant advantages to organizations: